Wellfleet, Massachusetts

 Wellfleet is a town on Cape Cod in Massachusetts.
-The town had a population of 3,566 at the 2020 United States census, which swells nearly sixfold during the summer.
+The town had a population of 3,566 at the 2020 United States census, with the summer population growing nearly sixfold.
 A total of 70% of the town's land area is under protection, and nearly half of it is part of the Cape Cod National Seashore.
-Wellfleet is famous for its oysters, which are celebrated in the annual October Wellfleet OysterFest.
+Wellfleet is known for its oysters, which are celebrated in the annual October Wellfleet OysterFest.

 History

 The area was originally settled by Europeans in the 1650s as Billingsgate (after the famous fish market in East London).
 In 1717, the pirate Samuel Bellamy was sailing nearby when his ship, the Whydah, sank offshore, together with over 4.5 ST of gold and silver and all but two of its 145 men.
 The wreck was discovered in 1984, the first of only two confirmed pirate shipwrecks ever to have been discovered.

 Wellfleet was part of neighboring Eastham until 1763 when it achieved town status after nearly 30 years of petitioning.
 Wellfleet's oyster beds drove the early economy, as did whaling and fishing.
 The town was home to 30 whaling ships at the time of the American Revolution.

 Because of the decline of whaling and the mackerel catch in the late 19th century, the fleet declined, being completely free of schooners by 1900.
 The oyster fleet continued, however, and many types of shellfish continue to be harvested.
 Despite this decline, a church near the town center continues to operate a clock that chimes ship’s time.